titumozammel/human-energy-economics/README.md

 The **Human Energy Management System (HEMS)** is the operational architecture through which the principles of HEE are applied.

-HEMS contains four complementary management frameworks:
+HEMS contains four complementary management frameworks and an explicit connection logic:

 1. **HEA — Human Energy Audit**
 2. **HERF — Human Energy Recovery Framework**
 3. **HEDP — Human Energy Development Plan**
+4. **Capability Interconnection**
-4. **HEEn — Human Energy Enablement**
+5. **HEEn — Human Energy Enablement**

 The HEMS operating flow is: